Career Tips for ISFP Personality Types (Introverted-Sensing-Feeling-Perceiving)

 Read about The Myers-Briggs® Test ISFP Personality Type Career Tips and other Occupational Information

-For an ISFP, decision making can be the most difficult part of the career exploration process.
-Setting a deadline when to decide on a career and having the ability to not stray from that date is vital to the success of the process.
-This date should be one which was set during the goal setting phase of the process and should allow enough time for each step in the periods proceeding.
+For an ISFP, decision-making can be the most difficult part of the career exploration process.
+Setting a deadline when deciding on a career and having the ability to not stray from that date is vital to the success of the process.
+This date should be one which was set during the goal-setting phase of the process and should allow enough time for each step in the period proceeding.
 ISFPs may find that disclosing this “Decision Date” to family and friends can be a helpful way to see it through.
-Additionally, writing your decision date down in an area which is seen daily can also be helpful.
+Additionally, writing your decision date down in an area that is seen daily can also be helpful.
 This personality type will tend to use an inner-directed approach, with the consideration of their loved ones as well as for themselves.
-However, an ISFP may not take into account the plausible impacts of alternative career options before making a decision, due to being overly swayed by others’ personal wants or needs.
-It is important for an ISFP to consider their own desires when making an important career-choice decisions and to also create a systemization for considering each option.
-For example, a simple pro’s and con’s chart can help an ISFP make an informed decision, while still having the ability to take other’s wants into consideration.
+However, an ISFP may not take into account the plausible impacts of alternative career options before making a decision due to being overly swayed by others’ personal wants or needs.
+It is important for an ISFP to consider their own desires when making an important career-choice decision and also to create a systemization for considering each option.
+For example, a simple pros and cons chart can help an ISFP make an informed decision while still having the ability to take others wants into consideration.

-For this personality type, it is common to ignore information which gives them distress.
-When information is ignored, decisions become much more challenging, resulting in an ISFP to postpone the last step of this process, the action of making a decision.
+For this personality type, it is common to ignore information that causes them distress.
+When information is ignored, decisions become much more challenging, resulting in an ISFP postponing the last step of this process, the action of making a decision.
 Because ISFPs live for the moment, it may be difficult for them to look past the immediate future.
-This personality type is also known to avoid risk taking.
+This personality type is also known to avoid risk-taking.
 In order to gain successful employment in a career, appropriate compromise to this natural behavior is advised.
 In doing so, it is important for ISFP personality types to reward themselves for their achievements.
 Simple pleasures and awards for achieving set goals will validate career exploration process successes and put this personality type on a clear path to execute a further plan of action.

 An in-depth look at the 16 MBTI Personality Types